edouardmisset/my-learning-curve/03-articles/types.md

 //is used to provide type information when there is no explicit
 //type annotation.
 For example, in this code let x = 3
-// automatimally detects x is a number.
+// automatically detects x is a number.

 // Union Type
 let confused: string | number = 'hello'